aarpon/hrm_docs/usermanual/GettingStarted.rst

-  **Use existing parameter template (easy)**: Select the analysis parameter template of your choice and verify that the values displayed on the preview on the right panel match your analysis needs.
+  **Use existing parameter template (easy)**: Select the analysis parameter template of your choice and verify that the values displayed on the preview on the right hand side panel match your analysis needs.

   **Create a new parameter template (elaborated)**: Create a new template by following the instructions given in Step 2.
 Select whether colocalization